Skip to content

 Versions are semver.
 The kernel doesn't enforce semver semantics (i.e. it doesn't check that a major version bump is "really" breaking) — the addon author owns that.
 What it does enforce:

-• Versions strictly monotonic per addon ID
+• Versions strictly monotonic per addon metadata.key

 • Migrations declared between consecutive versions